-NQF uses its formal Consensus Development Process (CDP) to evaluate and endorse consensus standards, including performance measures, best practices, frameworks, and reporting guidelines.
-The Consensus Development Process is designed to call for input and carefully consider the interests of stakeholder groups from across the healthcare industry.
+The National Quality Forum (NQF) uses its formal Consensus Development Process (CDP) to evaluate and endorse measures.
+The CDP is designed to allow input and discussion from stakeholder groups from across the healthcare industry.

-Because NQF uses this formal Consensus Development Process, it is recognized as a voluntary consensus standards-setting organization as defined by the National Technology Transfer and Advancement Act of 1995 and Office of Management and Budget Circular A-119.
+NQF is a voluntary consensus standards body as defined by the Office of Management and Budget Circular A-119.

-Over the past 10 years, the procedures that form NQF’s Consensus Development Process and its implementation have evolved to ensure that evaluation of candidate consensus standards continues to follow best practices in performance measurement and standards-setting.
-NQF is currently using version 1.9 of the CDP.
+Over the past 10 years, NQF’s CDP has evolved to ensure that evaluation of candidate consensus standards (measures) continues to follow best practices in performance measurement and standards-setting.

 - Call for Nominations